 With changing times, the method and use of watercolors have evolved.
-There are several watercoloring options all across the world.
-Before, artists were restricted to pans and tubes, but now there are watercolor pencils, pens, markers, and more.
-Not only can they make your painting task easy and convenient, but they can also offer different effects and results.
+There are now multiple watercoloring options all across the world.
+Before, artists were restricted to pans and tubes, but now, there are watercolor pencils, pens, markers, and more.
+Not only can they make your painting easy and convenient, but they can also offer different effects and results.

-This write-up will help you develop a better understanding about the art of watercoloring.
-In this article, we have discussed the following topics:
+This write-up will help you develop a better understanding of the art of watercoloring.
+In this article, we will discuss the following topics: